singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```
 $ git remote add origin My-Repository-URL
 ```
-To check that it's set up correctly, you can use the following command:
+Optional: To check that it's set up correctly, you can use the following command:
 ```
 $ git remote -v
 ```
-#### 6. Push.
+#### 6. Push to GitHub.
 The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
 ```
 $ git push -u origin master